dwalend/Disentangle/README.md

     labelForArc:(Node,Node,ArcLabel)=>Label

 These methods also allow for an optional extraNodes Seq.
-This Seq can contain both extra nodes and any nodes that already exist in the arcs, and has some influence over the ordering of the algorithm's output.
+This Seq can contain both extra nodes and any nodes that already exist in the edges, and has some influence over the ordering of the algorithm's output.

 FloydWarshall, Dijkstra, and Brandes each also include a method that takes a Digraph implementation.
 If you use this method then you are responsible for creating the labelDigraph correctly.
 I included it primarily for computational efficiency, and for a future lazy evaluator for Dijkstra's method.